When Someone Dies in Scotland

 Is probate the same in Scotland as in England?

 No. Scotland uses a process called Confirmation, which is applied for through the Sheriff Court rather than the Probate Registry.
 The legal framework, forms, and fees are different.
-Estates under £36,000 in Scotland benefit from a simplified small estate procedure.
+Estates of £36,000 or less in Scotland count as "small estates" and benefit from a simplified procedure, with the Sheriff Clerk helping you prepare the paperwork free of charge.

 What is the Procurator Fiscal?